FAQs - Portfolio and Investment

 As assets approach their end of life, the Investment Manager will explore available options to ensure that batteries are disposed of sustainably.

 The Company is conscious of the overall supply chain of batteries, not just the end of their life cycle.
 As such, it is a member of the Fair Cobalt Alliance, which aims to improve working conditions for cobalt mining.
-The 2024 ESG & Sustainability report, to be released in the first week of September, will have more detailed information regarding the Fair Cobalt Alliance.
+More information about the Fair Cobalt Alliance can be found in the 2024 ESG & Sustainability report.

 All assets within the Company’s portfolio currently utilise lithium-ion technology.
 The portfolio includes projects of varying capacity, duration lengths and chemistries, including NMC cells (nickel manganese cobalt) and LFP (lithium iron phosphate) cells.
 The Company is technology agnostic but, at present, does not see any energy storage technology as a viable alternative to lithium-ion batteries due to its market dominance, pricing, safety, performance track record, and established infrastructure benefit.
 If technologies arise that are more efficient and cost-competitive, the Company can add these technologies to the portfolio under the existing investment mandate.